how to read the aurora forecast

 The Kp is the 3 hour average of the highest K-index from a collection of magnetometers around the world and at different latitudes.
 The Kp level forecast is what the space weather forecasters think will happen from any solar event reaching earth.

-The Kp levels posted in this forecast are global levels.
+The Kp levels posted in this forecast are global levels, or what is called the planetary Kp index.
 You may on occasion see someone mention local Kp level.
 That is also accurate to use and quote, but overall, we watch the planetary (global) Kp index.

 For Fairbanks, Alaska, you need Kp 0.
 Therefore, ignore the low Kp level fluctuations unless there is a geomagnetic storm coming.
 Then, you will know that there may be a big event that you cannot miss, and you can tell your friends, especially those further south.